Congestion Mitigation and Air Quality Improvement Program

 Program Development - Information on the most recent Call for Projects including application materials and resources for applicants.

-Program Management and Resources - Resources for sponsors of currently programmed projects, including information on project change requests, deferrals and project status reports.
+Program Management and Resources - Resources for sponsors of currently programmed projects, including project status reports and information on project change requests, Active Program Management, and Focused Programming.

-Regional Project Contacts - Contact for information for Council of Mayors planning liaison (PLs)s and the City of Chicago Department of Transportation.
+Project Contacts - Contact for information for Council of Mayors planning liaisons (PLs) and the City of Chicago Department of Transportation.